Buckwheat Buttermilk Pancakes

 184 calories for (2) pancakes or 277 calories for (3)

 I have this pretty amazing pancake recipe that I routinely make.
-My pancake go to recipe, everyone has one, right?
-Even if you’re opening a box of the “just add water” stuff.
-I got off that ‘stuff’ years ago, once I realized how easy it was to make myself from scratch.
-The same goes for cookies and cakes from mixing bowl to oven, it shouldn’t take more than 10-15 minutes to mix a few ingredients together.
-The only exception is my carrot cake and that is simply because I shred/grate a few carrots, if that counts as work.
+It is my ‘go to’ pancake recipe, everyone has one, right?
+Even if you’re opening a box of the “just add water” boxed mix.
+I got off those quick mixes years ago, once I realized how easy it was to make pancakes myself from scratch.
+The same goes for cookies and cakes from mixing bowl to oven; for me it takes no more than 10-15 minutes to mix a few ingredients together.
+The only exception is my carrot cake and that is because I shred/grate the carrots, before adding them to the batter.
+Well, also because there are few more ingredients added, lol.
+But you get the picture.

-Back to my pancakes, I wanted to challenge myself.
-How can I make them better?
-They tasted great and were fluffy, everything you want in a pancake.
-I thought about a conversation I had with my mother last week she mentioned the idea of exploring a gluten-free diet.
-Bingo!
-I’ll make a gluten-free version.
-If you have or know someone with gluten sensitivity, celiac disease, an addiction to wheat gluten or any other reason you’d like to eliminate gluten from your diet, this recipe can easily become your go to.
 Buckwheat despite having wheat in the name, it is not a grain.
 It is actually a fruit seed related to rhubarb.
-Buckwheat appears to be a grain but it is a pseudocereal, like quinoa or amaranth.
+Buckwheat appears to be a grain, but it is considered a pseudocereal, like quinoa or amaranth.
 The seeds can be eaten as a cereal or ground up into flour.
 This recipe utilizes buckwheat flour.
 Buckwheat is a rich source of fiber, protein, riboflavin, niacin and minerals like copper, magnesium and zinc, great for your immune system.

-So I make these delectable pancakes and to my surprise, I start to hear murmurs at the table while I’m in the kitchen.
-“I like these better” I hear…first, one of the children and then my husband.
-Note to self: “It’s okay…the other ‘pretty amazing pancakes’ that I first mentioned are still good and should still be blogged about in the near future.”
+So, I make these delectable pancakes and to my surprise, I start to hear murmurs at the table while I’m in the kitchen.
+“I like these better” – I heard, first from one of the children and then my husband.
+Note to self: It is okay…the other ‘pretty amazing pancakes’ that I first mentioned are still amazing and now I have two pancake recipes in my back pocket.
+Enjoy!

 Ingredients: